 The two biggest mistakes that I see with Single Arm Snatches are not keeping the dumbbell close to the body on the way up and letting the dumbbell ‘yank’ the shoulder down as it comes back to the starting point.

 Dumbbell Hang Power Clean

 Make sure to maintain a neutral, flat back during the hinge.
-One of the biggest mistakes that can lead to an injury is allowing the back to round during the hinge.
+One of the biggest mistakes that can lead to an injury is allowing the back to round during the hinge or pull.
 This puts an excessive amount of strain on the spine as the athlete begins the movement.

 Chest Supported Rows